bahmutov/really-need/README.md

 The `require` function provided by `really-need` takes a second argument: an options object.

+#### bust

+Removes the previously cached module before loading.
+Equivalent to loading and compiling the JavaScript again.
+Alias *bustCache*, default `false`.

 #### cache

-*false* - Delete previously loaded object for the given module id from internal cache before loading.
-Equivalent to loading and compiling the JavaScript again.
-Alias *cached*.

-#### bust

-The opposite of `cache` - when `bust: true`, the previously cached is deleted.
-Alias *bustCache*.
+Deletes loaded instance from the cache after loading to make sure the next `require` call loads it again.
+Alias *cached*, default `false`.

 #### pre